 - A three-day supply of nonperishable food and water for everyone in your household.
 Not sure if your food is safe after a power outage?
 Check out this food safety guide.

 - Blankets and warm sweaters

 - Extra cash (in case local ATMs are down)

 Store your safety kit in a place that's easy to find in the dark and make sure everyone in your family knows where it is kept.
 Review with children what to do if an outage happens while they are with a sitter or home alone.

 If you or someone in your care has a condition that requires continuous or special medication or life support systems, or if your medications require constant refrigeration, contact your doctor and enroll in our Life Support program.

-Stay safe during and after a power outage
+Learn how to stay safe during and after a power outage.